-- Run a quick check with the Better Business Bureau – their reports not only rate businesses with an overall report card-type "grade," but also detail any complaints that may have been filed on a particular business/individual within the past 36 months, as well as any resolutions made in response to those complaints.
-And if you're really lucky, the BBB report will even recommend which government offices to consult when you're confirming licensing and certification.
+- • Run a quick check with the Better Business Bureau.
+Their reports not only rate businesses with an overall report card-type "grade," but also detail any complaints that may have been filed on a particular business/individual within the past 36 months, as well as any resolutions made in response to those complaints.
+If you're really lucky, the BBB report will even recommend which government offices to consult when you're confirming licensing and certification.

-- Insist on seeing proof of your electrical contractor's license, as well as proof of insurance.
-In the event that an accident or injury occurs while they are working on your property, an uninsured contractor could turn around and sue you, even if you aren't directly involved.
+- • Insist on seeing proof of your electrical contractor's license, as well as proof of insurance.
+If an accident or injury occurs while they are working on your property, an uninsured contractor could turn around and sue you, even if you aren't directly involved.

-- Request a quote up front, and then see what happens.
-Any electrical contractor living up to his or her profession will most likely give you a quote right over the phone for a simple job, or make a no-charge visit to your remises to assess and form quotes for larger or more complex projects.
-Hesitation or outright resistance to providing free quotes can indicate lack of experience, or be a warning that the electrician will take every opportunity to extract more money from you.
+- • Request a quote up front, and then see what happens.
+Any electrical contractor living up to his or her profession will most likely give you a quote right over the phone for a simple job or make a no-charge visit to your premises to assess and provide a quote for larger or more complex projects.
+Hesitation or outright resistance to providing free quotes can indicate lack of experience.
+It can also be a warning that the electrician will take every opportunity to attempt to usurp more money from you.

-- Offer or be talked into pulling permits for a job yourself.
-An electrician's unwillingness to obtain permits for a project is a major red flag – most often, it signals that the contractor isn't licensed.
-But even if it turns out that the electrician in question is licensed, the permit issue is an almost sure sign that they'll be difficult to work with.
+- • Offer or be talked into pulling permits for a job yourself.
+An electrician's unwillingness to obtain permits for a project is a major red flag.
+It often signals that the contractor isn't licensed.
+Even if it turns out that the electrician in question is licensed, the permit issue is an almost sure sign that they'll be difficult to work with.

-- Assume that just because a contractor advertises in the Yellow Pages, Pennysaver, or other local publications that they're automatically a safe and reputable person to deal with.
-If you see an electrician's ad that looks appealing, ask around to learn if anyone in your family, neighborhood, or circle of friends has heard anything about or done business with them.
+- • Assume that just because a contractor advertises in any local publications that they're automatically a safe and reputable person to deal with.
+If you see an electrician's ad that looks appealing, ask around to learn if anyone in your family, neighborhood or circle of friends has heard anything about or done business with them.

-- Unquestioningly trust in the old "don't judge a book by its cover" adage.
-Regardless of whether or not they can provide proof of license, if an electrical contractor arrives at your home or place of business and behaves unprofessionally, appears to be disorganized or indifferent, or has excessively poor grooming habits, keep in mind that any of these characteristics can foreshadow inferior work down the road.
+- • Unquestioningly trust in the old "don't judge a book by its cover" adage.
+Regardless of whether they can provide proof of license, if an electrical contractor arrives at your home or place of business and behaves unprofessionally, appears to be disorganized or indifferent or conducts themselves in any other negative manner, keep in mind that any of these characteristics can foreshadow inferior work down the road.
 Bottom line: go with your gut instinct.
 If it doesn't feel right, don't hire them.